cyrusleung27/blockchain-competitive-analysis/README.md

 # blockchain-competitive-analysis

-# Code Documentation

-This documentation provides an overview of the Python code you've provided.
-The code appears to be related to data analysis and visualization, specifically for analyzing blockchain data from various chains like Arbitrum, Optimism, and Polygon.
-Below, I'll break down the code into sections and provide explanations for each part.

 ### Importing Libraries

 The code begins by importing several Python libraries that are commonly used for data analysis and visualization.
 These libraries include Pandas, NumPy, Seaborn, Matplotlib, Datetime, Glob, Plotly, Scipy, OS, Requests, tqdm, and dotenv.
 Here's a brief explanation of their usage: